-The internet: A dangerous place for wild animals
+The Internet: A dangerous place for wild animals

-PARIS: From ivory baubles and leopard coats to rare turtles and live bears, the online market for protected wildlife is booming, according to an International Fund for Animal Welfare (IFAW) investigation released Wednesday (May 23)
+PARIS: From ivory baubles and leopard coats to rare turtles and live bears, the online market for protected wildlife is booming, according to an International Fund for Animal Welfare (IFAW) investigation released on Wednesday (May 23).

 Experts from the NGO spent six weeks last year combing the Internet in four countries - Russia, France, Germany and Britain - for advertisements hawking endangered animals, whether dead or alive, in pieces or whole.